bressanj/switch/_posts/2013-09-23-swiss-national-science-foundation-supports-switch.md

 The Swiss National Science Foundation granted support of the SWITCH trial for 3 years.

 The proposal was subbmited by PD Dr. med.
-Urs Fischer, Head of the Neurological division in the Emergency Department, Inselspital.
+Urs Fischer, Head of the Neurological division in the Emergency Department at the Inselspital Bern.